-A Look Into the Toolkit: Things I’m using in a virtual (sales) world
+The sales tools I’m using in a virtual world

 by Rob Hassler

-Here at Promptworks we’re continuously adapting to how we work with and keep our clients happy in the midst of a global pandemic.
-While we’re all working remotely and it’s (mostly) business as usual, it’s as critical as ever to keep closing deals and keep your pipeline full.
+Here at Promptworks we’re continuously adapting to how we work and how we keep our clients happy in the midst of a global pandemic.
+While we’re working remotely and it’s (mostly) business as usual, it’s as critical as ever to keep closing deals and keep your pipeline full.

 Even if you started the year with a healthy pipeline, few businesses have been fortunate enough to go economically unscathed.
 It’s true that the pandemic will eventually subside, but that doesn’t mean you can afford to stop selling, testing your selling tactics, and refining your processes.

-As companies continue to navigate their own businesses, it’s important that you’re adding value to your prospects, buyers, and customers with every single interaction.
+As companies continue to navigate their own businesses, it’s important that you’re adding value to your prospects and leads, buyers, and customers with every single interaction.
 This is especially true if you leverage an account-based marketing and sales approach, as we do at Promptworks.
 Rather than target a high volume of contacts in an impersonal way, we focus on understanding our prospects’ businesses and crafting communications accordingly.

 Here are 5 tools I’m currently leveraging to build relationships and grow our pipeline:

-When it comes to prospecting, how often do you find yourself scouring the internet for a potential buyer’s contact information hoping that you will maybe come across their email address?
+When it comes to prospecting, how often do you find yourself scouring the internet for a potential buyer’s contact information?
 That’s where a tool like zoominfo steps in.
 Zoominfo allows you to effectively find contact information, company information, and insights/news about a target audience all under one roof.
 I’m particularly fond of the “scoops” functionality which allows you to uncover news about a specific company you’re interested in working with.